jesgarciamartinez/fpjstsnode/presentation-english-markdown/15sum-product-types.md

 ```

 They are called sum types because their cardinality is the sum of cardinalities of the types they are made of.
-Intuitively, the cardinality of every type.
+Intuitively, the cardinality of every type in the sum.

 ### When do we use product or sum types?